-Awareness Foundation is a charity with a vision of how education can help to positively enhance lives and build lasting peace in our troubled world, and especially in the conflict-ridden Middle East.
+Awareness Foundation is a charity with a vision of how education can help to positively enhance lives, and build lasting peace in our troubled world, and especially in the conflict-ridden Middle East where hope is needed more than ever.

-Our mission is to help that vision become a reality, driven by our unique and transformative programmes for children, young people, and women, that promote wellbeing and mutual understanding, while deepening faith and nurturing love.
+Our mission is to make that vision become a reality, driven by our unique and transformative programmes for children, young people, and women, that promote wellbeing and mutual understanding, while deepening faith and nurturing love.
+Love will overcome hate.

 I am so delighted to be patron of Awareness Foundation, a cause I was drawn to from the moment I was introduced to it.